mcg/couchdb-solr2/README.md

 Observe where these are installed by the setup script.

+There are two INI files in the distribution which are intended for use with `couchdb-solr2-index` and `couchdb-solr2-update`.
+Copy these to a more permanent location and edit if necessary.

 Edit the `etc/couchdb/local.ini` file in your CouchDB install directory.
 Add the following lines:

     [update_notification]
-    solr_indexer=/path/to/couchdb-solr2-index -a /path/to/couchdb-solr2-index.ini
+    solr_indexer=/path/to/couchdb-solr2-index -c /path/to/couchdb-solr2-index.ini

     [external]
     fti={"/path/to/couchdb-solr2-query", 1}

+You can find additional options to these two commands by running them with the `--help` option.

-Start your servlet container and AMQP broker if you haven't already and then CouchDB.
-Finally run `couchdb-solr2-update`:
+Then start your servlet container and AMQP broker if you haven't already.
+After that start CouchDB.
+Finally you will run `couchdb-solr2-update`.
+E.g:

-    # /path/to/couchdb-solr2-update -a /path/to/couchdb-solr2-update.ini
+    # /path/to/couchdb-solr2-update -c /path/to/couchdb-solr2-update.ini

+For convenience, there is a Debian init script in the `init.d` directory for `couchdb-solr2-update`.

 Usage
 -----